bradleysigma/tirules/questions.md

 ### 4X4IC "HELIOS" V2 (Technology)
 - "Unit upgrades share a name with a unit that is printed on a player's faction sheet, but have a higher `roman numeral`" - is 4X4IC "HELIOS" V2 a unit upgrade?

+### Dame Briar (Agent)
+- What order do players assign hits to their units during combat etc.?
+E.g. if the Bastion player has two mechs in a combat, and their opponent has produced enough hits to destroy them, could they destroy one mech, then use Dame Briar to galvanize the other mech, then destroy that mech, in order to galvanize three infantry in the system?

 ### Lyra Keen - Entity 4X41A "Apollo" (Hero)
 - What order do players assign hits to their units during combat etc.?
 E.g. say the Bastion player has just a galvanized war sun remaining, and has produced three hits, while their opponent has produced a hit or two that will kill the war sun.
 Could the Bastion player kill their war sun then pop their hero, killing a bunch of their opponent's units, and only `then` have their opponent assign the three combat hits?